HazyResearch/legalbench/tasks/CUAD_Ip Ownership Assignment/README.md

 **License**: [CC By 4.0](https://creativecommons.org/licenses/by/4.0/)

+**Task summary**: Does intellectual property created by one party become the property of the counterparty, either per the terms of the contract or upon the occurrence of certain events?

+**Size (samples)**: 590

 ## Task Description

 This is a binary classification task in which the model must determine if a contractual clause falls under the category of "Ip Ownership Assignment".